New electric London cabs to make foreign debut in Amsterdam

 "It is a city that is very progressive in terms of protecting and improving its air quality," he told Reuters.

-"They just recognize what the product can do for their market: the accessibility, the ease of getting in and out," he said.
+"They just recognise what the product can do for their market: the accessibility, the ease of getting in and out," he said.

-Dutch firm RMC is buying 225 vehicles which Amsterdamers will not be able to hail but will be instead used as a part of a service to transport the elderly and disabled, including to and from hospital, and could soon also be used in Rotterdam.
+Dutch firm RMC is buying 225 vehicles which Amsterdammers will not be able to hail but will be instead used as a part of a service to transport the elderly and disabled, including to and from hospital, and could soon also be used in Rotterdam.

-The TX model, which will go into full production later this year, ready to reach the first customers in around November, with a third of components British and the rest built abroad, including a Korean battery and Chinese engine.
+The TX model will go into full production later this year, ready to reach the first customers in around November, with a third of components British and the rest built abroad, including a Korean battery and Chinese engine.

 The British car industry has boosted local content in recent years, reaching 44 percent, but the level remains short of the 55 percent stipulated in the kinds of bilateral trade agreements Britain will need to strike as it leaves the European Union.